 Requirements for the M.A. in Linguistics

 All students take LNGS 7010 (Linguistic Theory and Analysis).
 They also take one course in historical linguistics, such as LNGS 7020 (Comparative-Historical Linguistics), ANTH 5425 (Language Contact), ANTH 7480 (Language and Prehistory), CLAS 5300 (Introduction to Indo-European Linguistics), or others as listed on the Linguistics Courses webpage.
 They must also take at least one linguistics course that focuses on the structure of a language or group of languages.
 Courses fulfilling this requirement include ANTH 5401 (Linguistic Field Methods), ANTH 7450 (Native American Languages), LING 7400 (Structure of English), and a number of Topics classes offered as indicated on the Linguistics Courses webpage.
 The final requirement is a course in Theoretical linguistics, either a survey course comparing various theoretical approaches to language such as ANTH 7420 (Theories of Language), or a course focusing on one of the subfields of linguistics such as LNGS 5060 (Syntax), LING 5410 (Phonology), LING 5440 (Morphology), and other courses as indicated on the Linguistics Courses webpage.
 The required courses count for 12 of the 30 credits needed for the degree.

 The remaining courses, making up the remaining 18 credits, are Linguistics electives in related fields (e.g., psychology, anthropology, philosophy, Romance linguistics, etc.) These are selected in consultation with the advisor.
 Each student must also take a comprehensive examination, the exact form of which is determined by the Committee on General Linguistics.

 Students may optionally elect to write a thesis after consulting on the timing and topic with their advisor.
 Before enrolling in the three-credit thesis writing course, LING 8999, students must submit a thesis proposal signed by two faculty members who have agreed to supervise the work.

 Before graduating with the M.A. in Linguistics, students must demonstrate reading competence in a language other than English.
-This language may be French, German, or Spanish, Italian, or Portuguese.
-Other languages may occasionally be substituted by petition to the Linguistics Committee for competence in languages not taught at UVA.
+This language may be by exams offered each semester in French, German, Spanish, Italian, Portuguese or other languages.
+Students may also petition the Linguistics Committee for competence in languages not taught at UVA.